lynnntropy/ed-carrier-tracker-bot/README.md

 You can run `deno task compile` to build a standalone Windows (x86_64) executable, or just run the bot from source with `deno task run`.

 The bot expects to find a `config.json` file in the current working directory.
-This should be JSON file containing the following fields:
+This should be a JSON file containing the following fields:

 - `webhookUrl` (required): The [Discord webhook](https://discord.com/developers/docs/resources/webhook) URL to send messages to.
 - `journalDirectoryPath` (optional): The absolute path to the directory to look for journal files in.
-You should only need to specify this is you're not on Windows and/or you're not using the default journal directory (`%USERPROFILE%\Saved Games\Frontier Developments\Elite Dangerous`).
+You should only need to specify this if you're not on Windows, and/or you're not using the default journal directory (`%USERPROFILE%\Saved Games\Frontier Developments\Elite Dangerous`).

 ## License